ajossorioarana/Company-Test/README.md

 *A sandbox for using Git & Github in a company*

 We are a company dedicated to fixing our client's medieval needs, through the use of swords, armor and magic.
-We deal wiht dragons, bandits and thieves every day.
+We deal with dragons, bandits and thieves every day.

 ## Acknowledgements